-Guardians of the Galaxy: Cosmic Rewind is a roller coaster coming to Epcot.
+Guardians of the Galaxy: Cosmic Rewind is a roller coaster at Epcot.

 - Location: Epcot, New World Discovery neighborhood (formerly Future World)